David Glass (businessman): Career with Walmart

 David Glass joined the company in 1976.
-In his position as Executive Vice President of Finance for Wal-Mart Stores, he administered the overall financial and accounting responsibilities of the company prior to his appointment as vice chairman and chief financial officer.
+In his position as executive vice president of finance for Wal-Mart Stores, he administered the overall financial and accounting responsibilities of the company prior to his appointment as vice chairman and chief financial officer.
 He served in that role until 1984 when he was named president and Walmart’s chief operating officer.
 Along with Rob Walton, in 1985, Glass managed development of Retail Link program, Walmart's proprietary trend-forecasting software.
 In 1988, he was named Walmart's chief executive officer, stepping down from the position in January 2000.
 Glass was active in the company's growth from 123 stores in 1976 to its more than 4,000 nationally and internationally in 2005.

 Glass was named Retailer of the Year by members of the retail industry in 1986 and 1991 and was inducted into the Retail Hall of Fame in August 2000.
 Glass was also a member of the board of Wal-Mart Stores, Inc. from 1976 until his death in 2020.

 Career with Kansas City Royals

 Glass became the interim CEO and chairman of the Royals on September 23, 1993, following the death of his longtime friend, Royals founder Ewing Kauffman.
 Under Glass' leadership, the board cut the payroll from $41 million to $19 million.
 During the Major League Baseball strike of 1994–1995, Glass opposed any settlement with the players' union without a salary cap, and supported the use of strike-breaking "replacement" players, despite a court ruling that the use of replacement players violated federal labor law.

 On April 18, 2000, Glass became sole owner of the Royals, purchasing the organization from the Kauffman estate for $96 million.
 The Royals board approved his offer despite a competing bid of $120 million by Miles Prentice.
-However, MLB rejected Prentice's offer because he did not have enough net worth to withstand substantial losses.
-None of Kansas City's wealthy families were willing to even consider making a bid for the Royals—or any other existing or prospective professional team in Kansas City.
-This left Glass as the only credible bidder who had the financial wherewithal to buy the team and keep it in Kansas City.
+However, MLB rejected Prentice's offer.
+Even though Prentice offered more money, MLB concluded he did not have enough net worth to withstand substantial losses.
+With none of Kansas City's wealthy families showing any interest in the Royals (or sports ownership in general), Glass was the only serious bidder who had any interest in keeping the team in town.
 An original stipulation of the sale was that any profits from Glass' sale of the Royals must go to charity, but that clause expired long before Glass sold the team.